 The NHS National Genetics and Genomics Education Centre was established in 2005 and funded by the Department of Health as one of the major initiatives of the 2003 Genetics White Paper 'Our Inheritance, Our Future – Realising the potential of genetics in the NHS'.
 One of the main aims of the Centre was to improve the understanding of genetics among healthcare professionals and its role in modern healthcare.

-Working together with healthcare professionals, educators, trainers, patient groups and professional organisations such as Royal Colleges, Higher Education Institutes and Healthcare Trusts, we:
+Working together with healthcare professionals, educators, trainers, patient groups and professional organisations such as Royal Colleges, Higher Education Institutes and Healthcare Trusts, the Centre has:

-More detailed information about our current priorities are available in our overview document 'Genetics and genomics for healthcare'.
+More detailed information about the Centre's most recent priorities are available in our overview document 'Genetics and genomics for healthcare'.

 An overview of the current work of the NHS National Genetics and Genomics Education Centre for 2013 - 2014

-We have been identifying the learning needs and skill requirements of NHS healthcare professional groups, since our early work confirmed that most healthcare groups did not believe that genetics was relevant to their role.
-To do this we have sought views from patients, students, practitioners and educators and worked closely with the following NHS healthcare professional groups:
+We sought to identify the learning needs and skill requirements of NHS healthcare professional groups, since our early work confirmed that most healthcare groups did not believe that genetics was relevant to their role.
+To do this, we gathered views from patients, students, practitioners and educators, and worked closely with the following NHS healthcare professional groups:

-Learning outcomes, encompassing pre-registration to post-registration education, have been developed and adopted into curricula.
-We have also worked with representatives of over 12 allied health professional groups and Skills for Health to develop a workforce competence framework for genetics activities in practice, which were accepted as National Occupational Standards in July 2007, and later updated to include genomics in April 2014.
+Learning outcomes, encompassing pre-registration to post-registration education, were developed and adopted into curricula.
+We also worked with representatives of over 12 allied health professional groups and Skills for Health to develop a workforce competence framework for genetics activities in practice, which were accepted as National Occupational Standards in July 2007, and later updated to include genomics in April 2014.